developersCradle/kafka-spring-boot/README.md

 > I was faced with speedy deadlines for integrating crucial bank connections.
 During testing, some of the embedded Kafka test pieces were behaving strangely, and messages weren’t being consumed as expected.
 >
 > Thankfully, a recent course I had taken proved crucial.
-It helped me pinpoint subtle serialization issues in the Kafka workflows<br>
+It helped me pinpoint subtle serialization issues in the Kafka workflows<br><br>
 ~ DevelopersCradle

 Contains my own notes with some course material to enforce learning experience.